 COVID-19 has certainly wreaked havoc on many of the aspects of our day to day lives.
-We all know people who have been affected either by contracting the virus themselves, or indirectly through losing their jobs, or worse.
-One interesting effect the virus has had in the United States is leading many to consider additional ways they can make money.
-Often referred to as a “side hustle”, these small ventures have been growing in popularity, and perhaps more so, in necessity as many are looking for ways to help make ends meet.
+We all know people who have been affected either by contracting the virus themselves, or indirectly through losing their jobs.
+One interesting effect the virus has had in the United States has lead many to consider additional income options.
+Often referred to as a “side hustle”.
+These small ventures have grown in popularity and necessity as many are looking for ways to help make ends meet.

-Just because your side hustle may be small, doesn’t mean you are immune from potential legal troubles that can come if you don’t follow the right processes.
-In the same way that the foundation of a home is arguably the most important step in the long-term health of a house, building the proper legal foundation for your side hustle is essential to ensure no legal problems can derail your venture in the future, and to make sure you are poised for growth that can come.
-To make sure you have the proper legal structure in place for your side hustle, here are a few key legal points you’ll want to consider when building your next venture.
+Just because your side hustle may be small, doesn’t mean you are immune from potential legal troubles.
+There is a process to follow and we will help!
+Imagine that the foundation of a home is arguably the most important step in the long-term health of a house.
+Building the proper legal foundation for your side hustle is essential to ensure no legal problems can derail your venture in the future.
+It will also ensure you are poised for future growth.
+Here are a few key legal points you’ll want to consider when building your next venture.

 What type of business entity should I use?

 First of all, yes you should absolutely form your business entity under one of the options we discuss below.
-The type of business structure you choose ultimately will have tax implications, personal liability implications, and affect your ability to sell your venture down the road.
+The type of business structure you choose ultimately will have tax and personal liability implications.
+These can affect your ability to sell your venture down the road.
 The default answer many people go to when starting a side hustle is to file as a Limited Liability Company.
-While the Limited Liability Company is incredibly flexible and a good option for many, it is not necessarily a one size fits all legal structure for all businesses.
+While the LLC is incredibly flexible and a good option for many, it is not a one size fits all legal structure for all businesses.
 Here are the various options to consider, and the type of side hustles that should use them.

 Sole proprietorships are simple to form, and provides to proprietor complete and total control of the business.
 They own 100% of the venture and can do whatever they see fit with it.
-The difficulty here, is that this is not technically a separate business structure which means if something goes wrong, the owner is personally responsible for any and all debts, or legal trouble that can come from the business.
+The difficulty here is that this option is not technically a separate business structure.
+This means if something goes wrong, the owner is personally responsible for any and all debts, or legal trouble that can come from the business.
 A sole proprietorship should be used in something like a small neighborhood lawn mowing business, or lemonade stand, or informal services offered like haircuts.

 If there is more than one person in the side hustle, a partnership may be the way to go.
-There are various forms of partnerships, including limited partnerships, which consist of a general partner who has a high level of control over the company but is completely exposed to liability, and a limited partner who has less control over the company but also limited liability as a result.
-There are also limited liability partnerships which provide limited liability to each of the partners.
+There are various forms of partnerships, including limited partnerships.
+This consists of a general partner who has a high level of control over the company while holding most liability.
+It also contains a limited partner who has less control over the company but also limited liability as a result.
+There are also Limited Liability Partnerships which provide limited liability to each of the partners.
 These types of structures are most often used in law firms, accounting firms, and the like.
 They can also be used if two people want a less formal way of conducting their business.

 Limited Liability Company (LLC)

 An LLC is the perfect hybrid between a corporation and a partnership.
 Perhaps the most beneficial aspect of using an LLC is the protection it provides.
-In the event the LLC is sued, or goes through bankruptcy, members of the LLC don’t have to fear of being come after personally.
+In the event the LLC is sued, or files bankruptcy, members of the LLC don’t have to fear personal liability.
 Only the LLCs assets will be in trouble in these events.

-The profits and losses of an LLC are passed through to the personal income of the members, without the need to pay a corporate tax rate.
-However, members of an LLC are technically considered by the government to be “self-employed” and must pay taxes toward Medicare and Social Security.
+The profits and losses of an LLC are passed through to the personal income of the members.
+There is no need to pay a corporate tax rate.
+However, members of an LLC are technically considered by the government to be “self-employed”.
+They must pay taxes toward Medicare and Social Security.